 The results also showed that there was a significant difference (p<0.05) in the mean number of emerged adults among the varieties, namely IFE-98-12 and ‘Milk’ had the highest (250.3) and lowest numbers (34.7) of emerged adults, respectively.
 The numbers of emerged adults in the varieties IT89K-288 and ‘Milk’ were significantly lower (p<0.05) than in IFE-98-12.
 A higher number of adult beetles emerged in cowpea variety with the shortest median development period, suggesting that the median development period played an important role in cowpea seed infestation (Table 1).

 The results also showed significant differences between the varieties with respect to weight loss and the number of emerged adults.
 The results of the mean number of emerged adults and the susceptibility index showed varietal differences in the same weight of seed samples infested with the same number of insects.
 The susceptibility index and the mean number of emerged adults were higher on IFE-98-12 than on other varieties.
-The relatively shorter developmental period and higher number of emerged adults were recorded on highly susceptible variety (IFE-98-12) while longer developmental period and lower number of emerged adults were observed in moderately resistant varieties.
+The relatively shorter developmental period and higher number of emerged adults were recorded on highly susceptible variety (IFE-98-12) while the longer developmental period and lower number of emerged adults were observed in moderately resistant varieties.
 This report shows that the high number of emerged adults and high seed weight loss can be used as traits of the seeds susceptible to C. maculatus attack.
 Abebe et al. (2009) have used the median developmental period and the percentage of seed damage as indicators of seeds susceptible to the insect attack.
 The size of the seeds may have been responsible for provision of a favourable site and nutriments for egg-laying and subsequent development.
 Other authors have reported that IT89K-288 which was noticed to be moderately resistant in this report was found to be resistant to bruchid (Singh et al., 1997) while Obadofin (2014) found that IT89K-288 was highly resistant to C. maculatus.
 In another investigation, Akintola and Oyegoke (2004) reported that IT89K-288 was moderately susceptible.
 Ileke et al. (2013) reported that IT96-610 was the least susceptible to C. maculatus.

-Rating of cowpea seed varieties based on Dobie`s scale: IT81P-994, IT96-660, and ‘Drum’, with susceptibility indices of 8.3, 8.5 and 9.0, respectively, were rated as susceptible and IT89K-568-18 with the susceptibility index of 7.8 was rated as moderately susceptible while IFE-98-12 with the susceptibility index of 10.4 was rated as highly susceptible.
+Rating of cowpea seed varieties based on Dobie’s scale: IT81P-994, IT96-660, and ‘Drum’, with susceptibility indices of 8.3, 8.5 and 9.0, respectively, were rated as susceptible and IT89K-568-18 with the susceptibility index of 7.8 was rated as moderately susceptible while IFE-98-12 with the susceptibility index of 10.4 was rated as highly susceptible.
 ‘Milk’ and IT89K-288 with susceptibility indices of 4.8 and 5.7, respectively, were rated as moderately resistan.